DanielM404/SwiftUI-Challenges/README.md

 ## edutainment

 Should be an app for kids to practice multiplications.
-Grphically in the sense for an app for kids there is still lot of room to improve.
+Graphically, in the sense for an app for kids, there is still lot of room to improve.